Publications and stories

 Documentation and reflection

-We document our art works and analyse their use in Te Papa’s activities, such as exhibitions.
-We also examine the role of the arts within a bicultural and interdisciplinary museum.
+We document our artworks and analyse their use in Te Papa’s activities, such as exhibitions.
+We also examine the role of art within a bicultural and interdisciplinary museum.

 We work with other Te Papa teams to develop new ways to engage Te Papa’s audiences, through education initiatives and interpretation.